-2 Right-click the Master Engine element and select Edit Master Engine.

-- 3 In the navigation pane on the left, browse to Interfaces | Virtual Resources in the navigation pane on the left. - 4 Click Add.
+- 1) Select .
+Configuration. - 2) Right-click the Master NGFW Engine element and select Edit Master NGFW Engine.
+The Engine Editor opens. - 3) In the navigation pane on the left, browse to Interfaces > Virtual Resources in the navigation pane on the left. - 4) Click Add.